Swimming Safety Tips

 - Observe rules and only swim in designated areas.

-- Do not allow children into the water without an adult.
-Actively supervise children in and around water, giving them their undivided attention.
+- Actively supervise children: Actively supervise children in and around water, giving them their undivided attention.
 Appoint a designated adults “water watcher,” taking turns with other adults and letting children know who that water watcher is.

 - Use the buddy system with swimming.